 Peer to peer recognition is an extremely powerful technique that will positively influence your company and its employees.

-In today’s post, we’ll explore the primary reason why developing and performing a peer to peer recognition strategy is one of the most palpable ways of improving your company’s performance and your employees’ wellbeing.
+In today’s post, we’ll explore the primary reason why developing and performing a peer to peer recognition strategy is one of the most palpable ways to improve your company’s performance and your employees’ wellbeing.

 We shall also explore several practical ways to implement the peer-to-peer recognition mindset in your company’s collective mindset.
 Pay attention, take some notes, and make sure you take some real action!